jonasjahnsson/jonasjahnsson/content/about/index.md

 ## From Ecommerce to Entrepreneurship: The Foundations of Growth

 I started my career at **Netthandelen** (now part of **Brandsdal Group**) at just 19, diving headfirst into the world of ecommerce.
 Analyzing data and implementing cutting-edge technologies, I helped drive sales and scale operations for one of the Nordic region’s largest ecommerce platforms.
-It was there I developed a deep understanding of how technology and strategy converge to create value.
+It was there I developed a deep understanding of how technology and a just do it mentality can create value.

 This foundation inspired me to build something of my own—**tickettothemoon.no**, an ecommerce business selling hammocks.
 Over three years, we transformed it into a **$3M venture**, learning every facet of running a successful ecommerce operation.
 From supply chain management to customer acquisition, these lessons prepared me for my next big leap.